Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

-In Surah Al-Mujadilah (58:21), this is the content of the divine decree that “Allah has written.”
+In a powerful statement of divine promise in Surah Al-Mujadilah (58:21), the surah declares, “Allah has written: ‘I will surely overcome, I and My messengers.'”
 The commentators explain that this is a direct, first-person promise from God Himself.
 It is an absolute and unconditional guarantee of the final victory of the cause of monotheism.
 The victory is not just for the messengers, but God includes Himself in the declaration (“I and My messengers”), which gives the promise the greatest possible weight and certainty.
 The victory of the messengers is the victory of God Himself.

 Thematic Context